-For an explanation on the meaning of ISO specific terms and expressions related to conformity assessment, as well as information about ISO's adherence to the WTO principles in the Technical Barriers to Trade (TBT), see the following URL: Foreword - Supplementary information
+For an explanation of the voluntary nature of standards, the meaning of ISO specific terms and expressions related to conformity assessment, as well as information about ISO's adherence to the World Trade Organization (WTO) principles in the Technical Barriers to Trade (TBT) see www.iso.org/iso/foreword.html.

-ISO/ASME 14414 was prepared by ISO/TC 115 Pumps, in collaboration with ASME EA Standards Committee - Industrial System Energy Assessment.
+This document was prepared by Technical Committee ISO/TC 115, Pumps, in collaboration with ASME EA Standards Committee - Industrial System Energy Assessment.